 What Does SEO Stand For?

 In SEO-specific terms, visibility equates to a high placement on search engine results pages (SERPs).
-The higher up the SERP a website is, the more visibility it has, and the stronger the likelihood of it being noticed and visited by web searchers.
+The higher up the SERP a website is, the more visibility it has, and the stronger the likelihood is of it being noticed and visited by web searchers.
 Therefore, one of the main goals of SEO is to achieve a higher site ranking on SERPs.

 How Does SEO Work?